Mexico Family Travel

 The best way to enjoy this San Miguel de Allende itinerary is to plan for a stay of at least six days.
 This will give you a chance to enjoy the city at a much slower pace.
 However, if you have limited time in San Miguel de Allende with kids, you are welcome to omit a few items in order to condense your San Miguel de Allende itinerary.

-For the third day of your San Miguel de Allende itinerary, spend some time taking tours of the city.
+To start off your San Miguel de Allende itinerary, spend some time taking tours of the city.
 Get to know the sights of the city, and also the tastes, with these entertaining tours.

 To get a taste of Mexico’s vibrant cuisine, take a tour with Taste of San Miguel.
 There are five San Miguel de Allende tours that Taste of San Miguel offers: Downtown San Miguel; An Evening in San Miguel; Tacos and Tequila; Chocolate and Cobblestone; and Landmarks and Lunch.